Make Your Next Trip Extraordinary

 Biggest Rookie Mistake

 Skipping La Paz.
 While it’s not the continent’s most beautiful city, seeing La Paz is essential to getting under the skin of contemporary life in Bolivia.
 You’ll see native Aymara and Quechua people going about their days, dressed in traditional attire, as new buildings spring up around them.
-A modern cable car crisscrosses the city, and there’s also an ever-expanding gourmet dining scene.
+A modern cable car criss-crosses the city, and there’s also an ever-expanding gourmet dining scene.

 Don't Forget to Pack

-Any personal props for classic photos on Uyuni salt flats that play with perspective.
+Any personal props for classic photos on the Uyuni salt flats that play with perspective.
 The Salar is all white, so brightly colored clothing or balloons make for a wonderful effect.

 Airport Intel